savvisingh/DateRangePicker/README.md

  ```

  * Getting Selected Dates
-You can get selected dates with the below function call when your user click finish or next button(which will you implement)
+You can get selected dates with the below function call when your user click finish or next button (which will you implement).

-Dont forget to exclude Unavailable dates from the selected dates, its a bug so I will soon fix it.
+**Don't forget to exclude Unavailable dates from the selected dates, its a bug so I will soon fix it.**

 ```java